Artanejp/common_source_project-fm7/source/readme.qt.txt

 2. What you need at least:

    a.
 Qt5 (neither Qt3 and Qt4) toolkit.
+Recommend to use Qt5.5 or later.
    b.
 Some OpenGL implementation, maybe at leaset OpenGL v2.1.
    c. gcc / g++ (4.7 or later? ) or llvm clang / clang++ (3.5 or later?) toolchain.
    d.
 SDL2 (not SDL1.x).